David Carmo: Porto

 On 5 July 2022, Carmo signed a five-year contract with Porto for €20 million plus €2.5 million in add-ons, which was the highest transfer fee paid between Portuguese clubs; the previous record was Rafa Silva's 2016 move from Braga to Benfica for €16.4 million.
-Owing to his sending-off for Braga, he missed the team's victory over Tondela in the Supertaça Cândido de Oliveira, as did a quartet of teammates given suspensions for insulting Benfica; he made his debut for the reserve team on 7 August as the second-tier season began with a 1–0 home loss to Covilhã.
+Owing to his sending-off for Braga, he missed the team's victory over Tondela in the Supertaça Cândido de Oliveira, as did a quartet of teammates given suspensions for insulting Benfica; he made his debut for the reserves on 7 August as the second-tier season began with a 1–0 home loss to Covilhã.

 Carmo made his first-team debut on 3 September, winning all aerial duels in a 2–0 win at Gil Vicente.
 Four days later, on his maiden appearance in the UEFA Champions League, he played in a 2–1 group-stage loss at Atlético Madrid.
 After giving away a penalty in that competition against Club Brugge that manager Sérgio Conceição deemed unnecessary and childish, he was frequently kept out of the matchday squads; his 106-day exile ended on 12 February 2023, as a last-minute substitute in a 2–1 win at Sporting CP.

 At the beginning of the 2023–24 season, Carmo played the full 90 minutes in a 1–0 away victory over Estrela da Amadora, earning praise from Conceição who, in the post-match press conference, named him and Pepe as the best players on the field.
 In December, however, he was relegated to Porto B reportedly due to "inappropriate behavior within the work group".